-16. Owner's signature certifying receipt of the information provided pursuant to this subsection.

-J. For altered impounding structures, a certification from a licensed professional engineer who has monitored the alteration of the impounding structure that, to the best of the engineer's judgment, knowledge, and belief, the impounding structure and its appurtenances were altered in conformance with the plans, specifications, drawings and other requirements approved by the board.
+- 16. Owner's signature certifying receipt of the information provided pursuant to this subsection. - J. For altered impounding structures, a certification from a licensed professional engineer who has monitored the alteration of the impounding structure that, to the best of the engineer's judgment, knowledge, and belief, the impounding structure and its appurtenances were altered in conformance with the plans, specifications, drawings and other requirements approved by the board.

-Statutory Authority §10.1-605 of the Code of Virginia.
-Historical Notes Derived from VR625-01-00 §2.3, eff.
+Derived from VR625-01-00 § 2.3, eff.
 February 1, 1989; amended, Virginia Register Volume 24, Issue 25, eff.
 September 26, 2008.